sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-03.md

 2. Copy the launched URL and use it as the API endpoint in the next step.
 3. Follow the [instructions](../..//README.md) to run the Frontend app.
 4. Start a Chat Session in the UI
-5. Send multiple messages.
-6. Expected result each message response is based on the agent you selected and plugins available with the agent.
-7. Open CosmosDB Chats Data Container, multiple records are stored for a given session Id.
+5. Try the below messages based on the current agent type.
+    1. CustomerSupport: File a complaint on theft.
+    1. Sales: Looking for an account with name 'SmartSaver Plus'
+    1. Transactions: How much did I spend on grocery?
+    1. Coordinator: List my accounts.
-8. Select ctrl+ C to stop the debugger.
+1. Select ctrl+ C to stop the debugger.

 ## Validation Checklist

-- [ ] Each Agent  response is per the corresponding prompty file contents.
+- [ ] Each Agent  response is per the corresponding prompty file contents and the plugin functions.
 - [ ] Semantic Search functions correctly